g814109257g/playdate-reverse-engineering/formats/pdi.md

 Cells contain at least one 1-bit bitmap for black/white color (`0` for black and `1` for white).
 If the transparency flag is set, this will be followed by an additional 1-bit bitmap for the image alpha (`0` for transparent and `1` for opaque).

 The number of bytes used by a cell bitmap will be equal to `stride * clip height`.
 The number of pixels in each row of the cell bitmap will be equal to `clip width`.
 Transparent edges are not stored, and must be added back to the cell based on the values given in the cell header.
+The stride is always a multiple of 4, ensuring that the data can be accessed with 32-bit reads.

 ![Transparent edges are removed from the image to reduce its size](https://github.com/jaames/playdate-reverse-engineering/blob/main/_images/bitmap-clip.png)